Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 - Build on instance (`harperdb deploy`)

 <!--
-Unlike serverless platforms that treat each build and deployment as a unit of work, Harper is a long running process.
+Unlike serverless platforms that treat each build and deployment as an independent unit, Harper instances are long running, serverfull processes.

 We couldn't really provide the same ephemeral build experience without completely filling up our users's Harper instances with build artifacts.

 So instead, at least for now, we kept things simple.
 Builds can happen either locally or remotely, but they will always override what is currently running.

-And this leads us to the next step in our framework: Deploy.
+And this leads us to the next step in our framework: ...
  -->

 ---